End Of September 2024 Activities

 'Princess Alexandra of Kent':

-A surprise Orlaya grandiflora seedling in amidst mighty, sprawling Protea 'Sylvia':
+A surprise Orlaya grandiflora in amidst mighty, sprawling Protea 'Sylvia':

 There's another 'Sylvia' flower: